Frequently Asked Questions

 Can I run multiple Sonaric nodes on the same IP address?

-Yes, you can run multiple nodes on the same IP address as long as they are on separate physical or virtual machines.
+Yes, you can run multiple nodes on the same IP address as long as they are on separate physical machines.
 Each node must have its own unique identity.
+Important to note: Running Sonaric nodes in VMs or containers does not make sense as doing so will limit node's performance making it not worth it.

 How do I check my node's status and points?

-• Use sonaric ps to check if your node is running.
+to check if your node is running. - Use

 My node's uptime percentage seems low.
 Is this normal?